OpenVAS vs. Nessus - A Comprehensive Analysis

 The data associated with checks for the OpenVAS open-source vulnerability scanner are extracted directly from the NASL files published by Greenbone (the OpenVAS maintainers) within their community feed only.
 Greenbone also provide a commercial feed of NASL files but for this article I have only reviewed the checks available in the community feed with the checks available from Tenable.

 Both Nessus and OpenVAS execute checks for vulnerabilities using NASL files.
 NASL is an abbreviation of the Nessus Attack Scripting Language and describes how the vulnerability scanner should conduct a specific check/attack to validate whether a vulnerability exists.
 These NASL files are delivered via feeds where you can retrieve the latest NASL files from the feed to keep your scanner up to date (you don’t need to do this if you’re using a cloud solution as it’s handled for you).
-Tenable’s NASL files are referred to as plugins and are proprietary; you need to purchase a licence to be able to access them (even then they’re often encrypted/compiled).
+Tenable’s NASL files are referred to as plugins and are proprietary; you need to purchase a license to be able to access them (even then they’re often encrypted/compiled).
 OpenVAS NASL files from Greenbone’s community feed are free and available to download and view.
 I refer to an individual check as a plugin for this article.
 A plugin can check for the existence of multiple vulnerabilities.

 CVE information is based on data from the NVD API.
-MITRE CVE information feeds into the NVD where the CVE is enriched with additional information (ratings are applied etc), this means that a CVE may have been reserved by the MITRE organisation but will not be reflected in this data UNTIL such a time as the NVD have assigned a rating and provided a description of the vulnerability.
-The time to triage a vulnerability will vary based on the organisation and the vulnerability itself, but the impact of using the NVD data is that 38 CVEs from 2020 and 296 CVEs from 2021 are not fully reflected in the analysis because they have not yet had their CVSS scores or supporting information applied.
+MITRE CVE information feeds into the NVD where the CVE is enriched with additional information (ratings are applied etc), this means that a CVE may have been reserved by the MITRE organization but will not be reflected in this data UNTIL such a time as the NVD have assigned a rating and provided a description of the vulnerability.
+The time to triage a vulnerability will vary based on the organization and the vulnerability itself, but the impact of using the NVD data is that 38 CVEs from 2020 and 296 CVEs from 2021 are not fully reflected in the analysis because they have not yet had their CVSS scores or supporting information applied.

 All vulnerability data used within this analysis is from the NVD including CVE IDs, risk ratings, CPEs, and when I refer to publish dates, I am referring to the date that the CVE information is published in the NVD.
-While this may not be a perfect representation of the existence of a vulnerability/exploit at a point in time, it does provide a common variable from which to analyse both scanners lead-time publishing checks.
+While this may not be a perfect representation of the existence of a vulnerability/exploit at a point in time, it does provide a common variable from which to analyze both scanners lead-time publishing checks.

 We’re relying on data from 3 different sources over which we have no control.
 Therefore, any inaccuracies in the data provided by any of these sources will result in inaccuracies in the analysis.
 I cannot guarantee that the statistics here are 100% accurate.